 Immerzu Perm Reg’d

-Terry & Stephanie Horan.
 We are proud to be Canada’s winningest Puli breeders.
-Puppies are occasionally available for showing, performance events and as lively, loving companions.
+Puppies are occasionally available for showing, performance events, and as lively, loving companions.
 Older dogs are sometimes available.
 All breeding stock health checked.
-Delighted to offer advice and information from over 45 years’ experience with the breed.
-14924 HWY 6, RR 2, Malagash, NS B0K 1E0.
+Delighted to offer advice and information from our 50 years’ experience with the breed.
+14924 Hwy 6, RR 2, Malagash, NS B0K 1E0.